Clan Hay Pipe Band

-The Clan Hay Pipe Band was formed after a meeting between Tom Hye and Philippe Vervoort.
+The Clan Hay Pipe Band was formed in 2005 after a meeting between Tom Hye and Philippe Vervoort.

 Tom Hye found out during his genealogical research that he had Scottish blood and after further research it turned out that the Hye family was related to the Scottish Clan Hay.
 To cut a long story short, Tom Hye was accepted as a member of Clan Hay.
 This led him to compose a clan song for the Clan Gathering in 2005.
 The Clan Hay Clan had no tune at that time.